calvinhychu/Medication-Safety-Guideline-for-Geriatric/README.md

 <html>
-<title> Database for Medication Safety in Geriatric Patients </title>
+<head> Database for Medication Safety in Geriatric Patients </head>
 <h1>Introduction</h1>
 <body>A search-engine based database comprised of safety infromation of medications for older adults from Beers List and STOPP/START Toolkit.
 Provides concise guidelines for healthcare professionals to help improve the safety of prescribing medications for geriatric population.
 Designed and developed for geriatric clinic at St. Joseph's Health Centre in Toronto, Ontario. </body>
 </html>